 I’ll need a Microsoft Word document with the text you would like me to edit and/or proofread.
 To make sure I use language and tone appropriate for your business and audience, I’ll also need to know who your intended readers are (age, gender, demographic).
 I can also follow your house style guide if you have one.
 If your editing project relates to your business, I’ll need your business website URL and brand book/creative brief if you have them.

 Why can I trust you with editing and proofreading my copy?

 - I can transform your copy using the skills I learned from studying a BA in English & Creative Writing

 - My eagle eye can spot mistakes other editors may miss

-- When I revise your copy, I’ll reflect your unique brand and engage with your readers
+- When I revise your copy, I’ll use your personal or brand voice to engage your readers

 - Crafting copy to connect with an audience is as satisfying to me as creating a work of art is to an artist!